SCRT-HQ/VaporShell/docs/glossary/New-VSElastiCacheParameterGroup.md

----
-layout: glossary
-title: New-VSElastiCacheParameterGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSElastiCacheParameterGroup

 ## SYNOPSIS
-Adds an AWS::ElastiCache::ParameterGroup resource to the template
+Adds an AWS::ElastiCache::ParameterGroup resource to the template.
+The AWS::ElastiCache::ParameterGroup type creates a new cache parameter group.
+Cache parameter groups control the parameters for a cache cluster.

 ## SYNTAX